As a small business owner, this virus will hit hard. When sales stop, so, too, does our income. In most cases, bills will continue to flow in.

 Some business that simply cannot function now are offering their customers discounts for booking their product/service in advance.

-Home improvement stores (which are able to stay open as an “essential” business) are providing instructions for DIY projects around the house – since most people are homebound with some extra time.
+Home improvement stores are providing instructions for DIY projects around the house – since most people are spending more time at home these days.

 A blog that strives to help entrepreneurs create and develop their corporate identity is now focusing on crisis communications and rebranding opportunities.
 (Ya, that one’s us.)